Steps to changing baby sleep patterns

-It takes 3-14 days to change baby sleep patterns, just as it takes adults a few days to get over sleep issues like jet lag.
+It might take anything from three days to three weeks to change baby sleep patterns, depending on the approach you use and your baby’s temperament.
 Be prepared for your baby to protest for the first few nights, until he gets used to the change.
 After that, sleep usually improves for everyone.

 Here are the steps to changing baby sleep patterns:

 - Identify the habit associated with the sleep problem.